Arcade Processes for Informed Martingale Interpolation

-Since the driver already matches $0$ at $t \in \{T_0,T_n\}_*$, we will not need to find the corresponding interpolating coefficients because they will not appear in the AP expression.
-This is illustrated by taking the Brownian motion as a driver with $T_0=0$.
-Then $f_0$ does not matter since it is multiplied by $0$ in the AP expression. \end{rem} \begin{rem} For the choice of coefficients in Corollary \ref{coroexplicit}, we can simplify Eqs. \ref{A1} and \ref{A2}:
+This will determine all the interpolating coefficients but the ones that are associated with the times $T_i \in \{T_0,T_n\}_*$ where $\P[D_{T_i}=c]=1$.
+Since the driver already matches $c$ at these times, their associated interpolating coefficients can be freely chosen without affecting the Markov property of the AP.
+This is illustrated by taking the Brownian motion with initial value $1$ as a driver with $T_0=0$.
+Then $f_0$ does not matter for the Markov property of the AP since it is multiplied by the deterministic function with constant value $1$ in the expression of the AP. \end{rem} \begin{rem} Inserting the interpolating coefficients given in Corollary \ref{coroexplicit} into Eqs. (\ref{A1}) and (\ref{A2}) yields